-- Parents/carers should be informed of the school policy on safe touch - Teachers/support staff should be aware of this policy and aspects of safe touch

-• Staff members should agree to the use of safe touch in discussion with the Leadership Team and as a part of school induction
+- Parents/carers should have full access to the school policy on safe touch - Teachers/support staff should be aware of this policy and aspects of safe touch - Staff members should agree to the use of safe touch in discussion with the Leadership Team and as a part of school induction - All cases of restrictive physical intervention are recorded on CPOMS and the appropriate category is highlighted.
+This is then reviewed by the DSL. - All cases of restrictive physical intervention are shared with the parents/carer of the child